vnastl/tableshift/README.md

 ![logo](experiments_causal/dag_diabetes.svg)

-# Predictors from causal features do not generalize better to new domains
+# Predictors from Causal Features Do Not Generalize Better to New Domains

 This is code to reproduce experiments in the paper:

-> Predictors from causal features do not generalize better to new domains
+> Predictors from Causal Features Do Not Generalize Better to New Domains

 Our code is build on TableShift and code from [Kim & Hardt (2023)](https://doi.org/10.1145/3617694.3623225).
 You can read more about TableShift at [tableshift.org](https://tableshift.org/index.html) or read the full paper (published in NeurIPS 2023 Datasets & Benchmarks Track) on [arxiv](https://arxiv.org/abs/2312.07577).